 Beautiful La Jolla north of San Diego is a magnet for beach lovers, boasting some of the best sand in the state.
 Families will love to watch the sea lions and check the surf La Jolla Cove.
 And the broad, sloping beach at La Jolla Shores is perfect for wading.
 Those beaches are detailed in the guide to San Diego's best beaches, so you can find the right one for your family.

 San Diego's 70 miles of coastline and year-round mild temperatures make it an ideal beach getaway town.
-While it boasts many great beach options for families, use this guide to find your perfect beach.
+While it boasts many great beach options for families.

 When you've had enough of surf and sand, head inland to explore some of the top things to do in San Diego with kids.